 The avian pox in your chickens usually takes its course around three to five weeks.
 Young chicks that get infected can stop growing.
 Hens that lay will start experiencing loss in egg production.
-All birds that get infected can have problem eating and breathing.
+All birds that get infected can have problems eating and breathing.

 The wet pox is shown mostly around the beak area of the chicken and the nose.
 They are diphtheritic and attack the membranes inside the mouth so bad that when they are removed, bruising is left.
 You cannot treat fowl pox.
 The best thing to prevent this is to regularly vaccinate your flock.
-There are more than one kind of vaccine available and preventive if used properly.
+There is more than one kind of vaccine available and preventive if used properly.

 Have you encountered avian pox in your chickens?
 What did you do?
 Share your experiences with us in the comment section below or via e-mail firstname.lastname@example.org